estrattonbailey/biti/README.md

 ```

 #### Static data
-Pages can also export a `props` object, which will be passed to the `view`
+Pages can also export a `state` object, which will also be passed to the `view`
 function when rendering.

 ```javascript